-Journal of Mosquito Research (JMR) has no external editorial board.
-Instead, global recognized scientists in this field are invited to be as reviewers.
-All editorial decisions are made by an editorial team of full-time professional editors at BioPublisher in British Columbia of Canada.
+Journal of Tea Science Research has no external editorial board.
+Instead, global recognized scientists in this field are invited to be as peer reviewers.
+All editorial decisions are made by an editorial team of full-time professional editors.

 Managing Director: Annie Nyu (email@example.com)

-It is our unswerving aim to make JMR the world's most outstanding publishing platform for academic journals in mosquito research, and peer-review is the most important for improving the quality of the work that we published.
-So here we’d like to express our special gratitude for those peer-reviewers who have done excellent review(s) for us:
+It is our unswerving aim to make JTSR the world's most outstanding publishing platform for academic journals in tea science, and peer-review is the most important for improving the quality of the work that we published.
+So here we'd like to express our special gratitude for those peer-reviewers who have done excellent review(s) for us: